wisniewskikr/chrisblog-it-java-ee/architectures/gui/jsp/java-ee9-gui-jsp-helloworld-form-multiple/README.md

 -----------

 ##### Goal
-The goal of this project is to present how to implement **form single** page in a **GUI JSP Java** application with usage **Java EE 9** framework.
+The goal of this project is to present how to implement **form multiple** pages in a **GUI JSP Java** application with usage **Java EE 9** framework.
 Application is deployed on **payara micro** in version 6.

-**Form single** page means that user can send some data to the application using the form.
+**Form multiple** pages means that in the first page an user fills some form with data and after clicking on "Submit" button an user is redirected to the second page.

 ##### Flow
 The following flow takes place in this project:
+1. User via any browser sends request to application for a content of first page.
+1. Application returns the response with the first page.
+This response is presented to User via browser.
-1. User via any browser sends request to application for a content.
+1. User via any browser sends request to application for a content of second page.
 1. Application returns response with JSON containing message "Hello World"!.
 This response is presented to User via browser.

 ##### Launch